 Experienced Legionnaires’ Disease Legal Team

 Our Legionnaires’ lawyers represent Legionella outbreak victims and their families.
 They have decades of experience representing clients with Legionnaires’ disease and families who have suffered the wrongful death of a loved one.
-To request you a free consultation with our experienced Legionnaires’ Team, call us at 1(888) 377-8900 (toll-free), text 612-261-0856, or use the form below.
+To request your free consultation with our experienced Legionnaires’ Team, call us at 1(888) 377-8900 (toll-free), text 612-261-0856, or use the form below.

 UPDATED: This post was originally published on September 15 and updated on September 23 with confirmation of probable cases and death and the investigation of a fifth fatality.